The 5 conditions for professionalizing innovation

-Building this new system is hard and a lot of work.
-Therefore, I’d like to share five conditions that you need to have met in order to build this new system.
+Building this new system is hard and can be a lot of work.
+To ease this process, I’d like to share the five conditions that you need to have met in order to build this new system.

 1. A clear understanding of what kind of innovation falls under what system in the company

 Your company is governed by a system of processes, rules, and KPIs.
-The innovation that contributes to or adheres to the current business goals of the organization can be dealt with from within the current system.
-Digital transformation for instance, or improving current services into more customer-centric ones.
+Any innovation that contributes to, or adheres to, the current business goals of the organization can be dealt with from within the current system.
+Digital transformation is a good example of this as it is improving current services into more customer-centric ones.

-But there is one type of innovation that cannot succeed under the current system and needs a new system of processes, rules, and KPIs: The innovation that has a high risk and high uncertainty factor and does not directly contribute to the current business goals but rather tries to find new businesses in the near future, needs a new system.
+But there is one type of innovation that cannot succeed under the current system and needs a new system of processes, rules, and KPIs.
+This is high risk and high uncertainty factor innovation, that does not directly contribute to the current business goals.
+Instead it aims to find new businesses in the near future.
+This is the innovation type that needs a new system to sustain it.

-It is important that your company recognizes there is a need for two separate systems and that there is a clear understanding within the company what initiative falls under what system.
-So that everyone, from stakeholder to innovation team member, actually knows what to do and what to expect once they interact with these initiatives.
+It is important that your company recognizes that there is a need for two separate systems and that there is a clear understanding within the company which initiative falls under which system.
+If that’s clear everyone, from stakeholder to innovation team member, actually knows what to do and what to expect once they interact with these initiatives.

 2. Agreement on a ‘company-wide’ product lifecycle or framework

-A lifecycle framework is an important step in setting up your new system.
-Because of the uncertainty of initiatives, it makes sense to break the journey from a great idea to a validated business model up into phases.
-These steps or stages help identify the risk level of the initiatives and the different needs in each of the stages.
+Developing a product lifecycle framework is an important step in setting up your new system.
+Because of the inherent uncertainty of such initiatives, it makes sense to break the journey from a great idea to a validated business model up into phases.
+These steps or stages help identify the risk level of the initiatives and your different needs in each of the stages.
 We usually identify 4 stages (or 5 if you count the stage where the initiative has become business as usual and can be governed by the existing core system).

-At GroundControl we’d like to call these four stages by there focus areas:
+At GroundControl we like to call these four stages by their focus areas: